tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/创建存储桶_intl_en.md

 - **Region**: a COS region corresponding to the physical location where your business or users are distributed.
 This parameter cannot be modified once configured.
 For more information about regions, please see [Regions and Access Endpoints](https://cloud.tencent.com/document/product/436/6224).
 - **Name**: a custom bucket name, which cannot be modified once configured.
 For more information, please see [Naming Conventions](https://intl.cloud.tencent.com/document/product/436/13312#.E5.AD.98.E5.82.A8.E6.A1.B6.E5.91.BD.E5.90.8D.E8.A7.84.E8.8C.83).
 - **Access Permissions**: Three access permissions are available for buckets by default: "Private Read/Write", "Public Read/Private Write", and "Public Read/Write".
 You can modify it if needed.
 For more information, please see [Setting Access Permission](https://cloud.tencent.com/document/product/436/13315).
-- **Domain Name**: The value is generated automatically.
-After creating a bucket, you can use this domain name to access the bucket.
+- **Endpoint**: The value is generated automatically.
+After creating a bucket, you can use this endpoint to access the bucket.
  2. Advanced settings
 >?
 Advanced settings are optional and can be set as needed.